wrist mechanics online course featured image

 2. Cup Your Wrists

-The ultimate goal with a fade is to get your clubface open to swing path at impact.
+The ultimate goal with a fade is to get your clubface open to the swing path at impact.
 You need to cup your wrists on the downswing, which will steep your swing and open your clubface leading into contact.

 A steeper swing causes your club to follow an inside path through contact, with the clubface open to the line.
 The combination starts your ball left of the target and fades right towards the intended target.